signalogic/SigSRF_SDK/mediaTest_readme.md

 mediaMin supports SDP (<a href="https://en.wikipedia.org/wiki/Session_Description_Protocol" target="_blank">Session Description Portocol</a>) input to moderate dynamic session creation, allowing applications to

-    1) override auto-detection
+    1) override codec auto-detection
-    2) ignore one or more streams (or codecs)
+    2) ignore one or more payload types, in effect ignoring the stream

 SDP input can be given as a command line argument with an "-s" option, as shown in the following command line example:

     ./mediaMin -M0 -cx86 -i../pcaps/input.pcapng -L -d0x100c0c01 -r20 -sexample.sdp

-or as a contents of SIP TCP/IP packets in the incoming packet flow.
+or as contents of SIP TCP/IP packets in the incoming packet flow.
 In the latter case, SDP info should appear before stream(s) start in order to take effect.

 ```coffeescript
 # Example SDP file for use in mediaMin cmd line.
 Signalogic, Jan2021